 You can also drive along the coast to Pioppi, the home of the Mediterranean Diet, and on the way back stop off at Santomiele to take an exclusive Italian fig tour and sample some of their famous figs too.

-Agropoli and the surrounding area is often overlooked in favor of the Amalfi Coast, but it has a lot to offer and is stunning to drive around.
+Agropoli and the surrounding area are often overlooked in favor of the Amalfi Coast, but it has a lot to offer and is stunning to drive around.

 Recommended by: Annabel at Smudged Postcard